algolia/instantsearch/packages/algoliasearch-helper/documentation-src/metalsmith/content/index.md

 ---
 layout: main.jade
 title: Algolia JS Helper
-subtitle: The toolbox for creating advanced search experiences
+subtitle: A set of utilities for further customizing search behavior
 ---

 Don't sweat, the content of this file won't be read.